AntoniosBarotsis/antoniosbarotsis.github.io/content/posts/p2p-groceries.md

 ### Resolution Strategies

-It is worth mentioning that this doesn't always work by design; vector clocks only determine a **partial** ordering which means that not all clocks are comparable.
+It is worth mentioning that this doesn't always work by design; vector clocks only determine a [**partial** ordering] which means that not all clocks are comparable.
 As an example, consider the case where both actors add their own values, producing clocks `{A:1}` and `{B:1}` respectively, we can't tell which came first!

 We have to choose our own resolution strategy for cases like this.

-This to me seems like a very confusing and deep topic that I did not explore too much, but I can talk about the two register types I saw in the crate and the two strategies I considered using.
+This to me seems like a very confusing topic that I did not explore too much, but I _can_ talk about the two register types I saw in the crate and the two strategies I considered using.

 #### Last-Write Wins Register (LWWReg)

 The "convenience" of this register type is that it always contains just one value.
 Concurrent writes are merged using a total ordering marker we define.
-I suppose you have some freedom in designing this marker but the idea I had was to use a tuple of our map's vector clock[^1] combined with our actor id.
+I suppose you have some freedom in designing this marker but the idea I had was to use a tuple of our map's vector clock[^2] combined with our actor id.
 The vector clock guarantees partial ordering and we can get total ordering by resolving tied/incomparable states with the lexicographic order of the actor id.

-#### Multi-Value Register (MVREG)
+#### Multi-Value Register (MVReg)

 Instead of immediately resolving conflicts, this register instead maintains a collection of values when their clocks are incomparable, which means we still (might) need to resolve them ourselves.
 In my case at least, obviously I don't want a grocery item to map to multiple boolean values, that would make no sense.
 Instead I decided to apply what _I think_ is called an Enable-Wins semantic; if any of the values is true: keep the true, else remain false.

+#### Okay but What Is the Difference?

-My reasoning behind this is that I want to prevent different peers buying the same item accidentally.
-If a concurrent write occurs where someone marks an item as bought and someone else as not with this strategy, the bought dominates so we avoid buying it multiple times.
-In contrast, LWWReg _could_ make the false dominate in this case if the Actor's id was lexicographically bigger.
+My reasoning behind choosing the MVReg strategy is that I want to prevent different peers from buying the same item accidentally.

+If a concurrent
+write occurs where someone marks an item as _bought_ and someone else as _not_ with this strategy, the _bought_ dominates so we avoid buying it multiple times.
+In contrast, LWWReg _could_ make the false dominate in this case if the Actor's id was lexicographically bigger and this would lead to the _bought_ value disappearing (and as a result, potentially buying the item again).

 ### A Bit of Code